Physical

 Route 16

-• Snorlax looks average on paper at 540 BST.
-But Thick Fat is why it sees play — build around that and it pulls its weight.
+• In FireRed & LeafGreen, Snorlax looks average on paper at 540 BST.
+But Thick Fat is why it sees play.
+Build around that and it pulls its weight.
 A-Tier tank on our tier list.
+Shadow Ball with Leftovers is the standard set.

-• Watch for Hitmonlee (Fighting) when using Snorlax.
+• In FireRed & LeafGreen, watch for Hitmonlee (Fighting) when using Snorlax.
 They all hit it super-effectively with STAB.
 Only 1 weakness means fewer dedicated counters to worry about.
 At base 30 Speed, Snorlax won't outrun any of these threats so switching to a resist is usually the safer play.

 • Snorlax is a physical attacker with base 110 Attack.
 Tanky enough to absorb a few hits, too.
-But the speed tells the real story — base 30 Speed is low.
+Speed tells the real story.
+Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 Fits the tank role.